oh-lang/oh/wishlist.md

 ```

 Note that we use `;` and `:` as if it were an annotation on the variable name (rather
-than the type) so that we don't have to worry about needlessly complex types like a writable
-array of a constant integer.
-Constant variables are deeply constant, and writable
+than the type) so that constant variables are deeply constant, and writable
-variables are modifiable/reassignable, and we only have to think about this
-(as programmers using the language) at the level of the variable itself,
-not based on the type of the variable.
-The underlying type is the same for both
-readonly and writable variables (i.e., a writable type), but the variable is only
-allowed to mutate the memory if it is declared as a writable variable with `;`.

-TODO: is the above rant 100% accurate?  we theoretically have mixed `const`ness in
-types like `xy_: [x; int_, y: str_]`, which could be put into an array like
-`array_[xy_]`.  we can still modify this more sanely than in C++ because `renew`ers
-are allowed to update `y`.
+variables are modifiable/reassignable.
+[Go here](#nestedobject-types)
+for details on how this works with nested fields, but we think we've
+come up with a more sane approach than C++ and JavaScript's `const`.

 ## nullable variable types